aws-samples/shopfloor-connectivity/docs/targets/aws-timestream.md

 **Type**: String

 https://jmespath.org/
-A path typically has the format sourcename.valuename or sourcename.valuename.value (If the data entries contain both value and timestamp, in case TimestampLevel "channel" or "both" is used in the root of the configuration file) the writer will automatically look for a field with the name used for data values specified in "ElementNames" at the top level of the configuration for a path sourcename.valuename)
+A path typically has the format sourcename.valuename or sourcename.valuename.value If the data entries contain both value and timestamp, in case TimestampLevel "channel" or "both" is used in the root of the configuration file, the writer will automatically look for a field with the name used for data values specified in "ElementNames" at the top level of the configuration for a path sourcename.valuename

 ---
 ### MeasureValueType